 After 90-180 days of non-payment, your credit card banks "charge off" or write-off your account, considering it uncollectible as far as their accounting goes.
 That doesn't mean that they will stop trying to collect it.
 After that, they will typically sell your debt to a debt buyer or refer the debt to a debt collection agency.
 If those companies can't collect the debt, it may eventually be referred to an attorney to file suit.

 Either way, you are out all the money that you paid them.
 And you still owe your debts.
-From my take on things as a 26 year consumer bankruptcy attorney, you should shy away from these debt settlement companies.
+From my take on things as a consumer bankruptcy attorney since 1982, you should shy away from these debt settlement companies.
 You can either settle your debts yourself, or hire an attorney to do it for you.

 Or, if you have serious debt issues and you cannot pay your debts, you can consider filing a Chapter 7 bankruptcy or a court-supervised repayment plan under Chapter 13.
 If you want to settle your debts but you're not sure how, come in and meet with us.
 We help a limited number of our clients to settle debts, but only when it is realistic and practical.